Amer-1987/reading-notes-/code301/read11.md

 `OAuth` is an *open-standard authorization protocol* or *framework* that describes how unrelated servers and services can safely allow authenticated access to their assets without actually sharing the initial, related, single logon credential.
 In authentication parlance, this is known as secure, third-party, user-agent, delegated authorization.

-## Give an example of what using OAuth would look like.
+## Give an example of what using OAuth would look like

 The simplest example of `OAuth` is when you go to log onto a website and it offers one or more opportunities to log on using another website’s/service’s logon.
 You then click on the button linked to the other website, the other website authenticates you, and the website you were originally connecting to logs you on itself afterward using permission gained from the second website.